Phenix92/datasciencecoursera/README.md

 datasciencecoursera
 ===================

-Git Repository for the course "The Data Scientist’s Toolbox" from coursera
+Git Repository for the course "Data Science" from coursera

 Guillaume C.